Selling my home to an iBuyer

 You are on your own

-- When you list your home with a Realtor, you are gaining the benefit of his experience in selling homes.
+- When you list your home with a Realtor, you benefit from his experience in selling homes.
 A real estate professional will be at your side through the entire process advocating for your best interest.
 When selling to an iBuyer, you are on your own, which can be challenging and overwhelming, especially when it’s your first experience selling a home.

 While it’s always a good thing to have more choices for consumers, it also makes decisions more complicated.
-Sure, iBuyers are convenient and fast.
-There is no denying that fact.
+Sure, iBuyers are convenient and fast, and there is no denying that fact.
 However, convenience may have a hefty price tag.